Bachelor of Early Learning Program Development (Honours)

 Unless otherwise indicated by professors, assignments should be:

-- Handed in using @Conestoga APA formatting, citing, and referencing (see Virtual Learning Commons)
+Handed in using formatting APA@Conestoga, citing, and referencing (see Virtual Learning Commons)

 Note: Faculty do not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant course.
 Students should avoid handing in assignments outside the regularly scheduled class time.

 Academic Progress Through the Program

 Students must attain a minimum "C" or 60% passing grade for each BELPD course (across all course disciplines, including the breadth and discipline-related requirements) for progression in the program.
 Minimum average acceptable achievement in the Professional Engagement Courses 1-VIII is 60%.